tylerrstubbs/communicate-using-markdown/index.md

 # This is a header
+'''
+$ git init
+Initialized empty Git repository in /Users/skills/Projects/recipe-repository/.git/
+'''